 Unfortunately, Windscribe, as with many other free VPN providers, has its limitations.
-Its bandwidth allowance is limited to just 10GB per month, and the speeds aren’t great on the free plan because you can’t use the WireGuard tunneling protocol.
+Its bandwidth allowance is limited to just 10 GB per month, and the speeds aren’t great on the free plan because you can’t use the WireGuard tunneling protocol.

-Granted, 10GB is more than what a lot of free VPN providers offer (TunnelBear only offers 500MB per month), but considering the amount of data gaming chews up, it may prove frustrating for many players.
+Granted, 10 GB is more than what a lot of free VPN providers offer (TunnelBear only offers 500 MB/month), but considering the amount of data gaming chews up, it may prove frustrating for many players.